KDE/krita/plugins/python/comics_project_management_tools/README.md

             4. have acbf_textclass read from the desc.
     - Get page background color from the page if possible.
 (This might only work with canvas color, though)
     - Jump: proly not gonna support this.
     - text url anchors: don't have a sensible interface for this.
+(Might use it for references only)
     - Font embedding: spec is super vague about this.
     - Style sheets: needs a very complex gui.
     - database reference: I am not sure if this is at all relevant for Krita?
 Because it implies an already published comic.
     - acbf doc info should use author with first/nick/last/etc seperate as well[partially done]
     - text-layer background color(maybe sample topleft of projection???)
 * 1.2 support:
-    - Role: designer
+    - Role: designer [needs gui still]
-    - Book-info: reading direction
-    - text type: Sound.
+    - text type: Sound.[needs gui still]